duanju/reading_note/README.md

 # reading_note
-This repository is used for saveing my reading note on multiple subjects.
+This repository is used for saveing my reading note on multiple subjects that i interested in.
+No contribute is accepted.
+Thanks.